 Transport wheelchairs are available with different options that may include:

-- Swing away removable foot rests
+- Swing away and/or removable leg supports

 - Lap belts